kubernetes/website/content/en/docs/tasks/administer-cluster/dns-horizontal-autoscaling.md

 ## Disable DNS horizontal autoscaling

-There are a few options for turning DNS horizontal autoscaling.
+There are a few options for tuning DNS horizontal autoscaling.
 Which option to use depends on different conditions.

 ### Option 1: Scale down the dns-autoscaler deployment to 0 replicas